Lightnet/project_vwen/README.md

 License: MIT

 Programs:
- * Visual Studio Code
+ * Visual Studio Code 1.16.0
- * Python 2.7.x
+ * Python 2.7.13
-  * Scons (script builds)
+  * Scons 2.5.1 (script builds)
  * VS2017 Window 10 (compiler tool)
- * Mingw (compiler tool)

-Information: By using the python 2.7 scons script compiler build c/c++ application for Visual Studio Code to run task builds.
+Information: By using the Python Scons script or command to compile build for c/c++ application.
+By using Visual Studio Code to run task builds.
+Using bare minimal editor for easy testing.

+There are two main packages for testing.
+SDL2 and GLFW for window application.
+That is still testing.

+Notes:
-`#undef main` SDL2 for main entery
+ * `#undef main` SDL2 for main entery point
+ * Example files are just test build for api or third parties to check for packages breaking.
+ * Firewall or security programs can block builds and compilers.
+ * vsbuild.bat is for default note if your on window.
+Need call vcvars32.bat first and second
+ * vsbuild_debug.bat to config for vs2017
+ * vsbuild_release.bat is to config for vs2017

-Third Parties:
+Third Parties / API:
  * Imgui
+ * SDL2
+ * gl3w
+ * glfw
- * SDL
+ * glad

 [Scons Builds]: